ava-labs/avalanchego/README.md

 ## Bootstrapping

 A node needs to catch up to the latest network state before it can participate in consensus and serve API calls.
-This process, called bootstrapping, currently takes several days for a new node connected to Mainnet.
+This process (called bootstrapping) currently takes several days for a new node connected to Mainnet.

 A node will not [report healthy](https://docs.avax.network/build/avalanchego-apis/health) until it is done bootstrapping.

 Improvements that reduce the amount of time it takes to bootstrap are under development.

 The bottleneck during bootstrapping is typically database IO.
-Using a more powerful CPU or increasing the database IOPS on the computer running a node will decrease the amount of time bootstrapping takes.
+Using a more powerful CPU or increasing the database IOPS on the computer running a node, will decrease the amount of time bootstrapping takes.

 ## Generating Code

-Avalanchego uses multiple tools to generate efficient and boilerplate code.
+AvalancheGo uses multiple tools to generate efficient and boilerplate code.

 ### Running protobuf codegen